I am a PhD student at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 - Diffraction limited star cluster observations from 8m-class telescopes - so what?
 (2019), Galaxy Coffee, MPIA Heidelberg

-- How to recover diffraction limited observations simple adaptive optics systems?
+- How to recover diffraction limited observations from simple adaptive optics systems?
 (2018), jDPG workshop on scientific management, KIP Heidelberg

 - SOWAT: Speckle Observations With Alleviated Turbulence (2018), NYRIA workshop, Sterrewacht Leiden